 - Step 1.
 Present the grievance orally or in writing to the Department Head.
 If no response is received within five work days (Saturdays and Sundays excluded) then the grievance is denied and the employee or former employee should move to step 2. - Step 2.
 Present the grievance orally or in writing to the appropriate Assistant County Administrator.
-If no Assistant County Administrator response is received within five work days (Saturday and Sunday excluded) the grievance is deemed to be denied and the employee or former employee should move to step 3. - Step 3.
+If no Assistant County Administrator response is received within five work days (Saturday and Sunday excluded) the grievance is deemed to be denied and the employee or former employee should move to step 3.
+If the department does not report to an Assistant County Administrator or the appropriate Assistant County Administrator position is vacant, then the grievant should proceed to Step 3.
+Additionally, if the appropriate Assistant County Administrator is serving as Interim County Administrator during the period the grievance procedure is being followed, the grievant may proceed to Step 3. - Step 3.
 File a written Employee Grievance Appeal, requesting a hearing before the Grievance Committee.
-A completed form with Evidence and Witness Lists must be filed by the employee in hand to the Human

-Resources Department ON OR BEFORE TWENTY (20) WORK DAYS, EXCLUDING WEEKEND DAYS AND HOLIDAYS, FROM THE ADVERSE EMPLOYMENT ACTION.
+A completed form with Evidence and Witness Lists must be filed by the employee in hand to the Human Resources Department ON OR BEFORE TWENTY (20) WORK DAYS, EXCLUDING WEEKEND DAYS AND HOLIDAYS, FROM THE ADVERSE EMPLOYMENT ACTION.
 The 20-day period begins on the day of the adverse employment action.
 Appeals that are not timely filed will not be considered.

-Failure of the covered grievant to cooperate with scheduling, attend a mediation conference or hearing without reasonable justification constitutes a waiver of the employee's rights to further pursue the Grievance, which includes both mediation and hearing.
+Failure of the covered grievant to cooperate with scheduling, attend a mediation conference or hearing without reasonable justification constitutes a waiver of the employee's opportunity to further pursue the Grievance, which includes both mediation and hearing.
 The Human Resources Director along with the Department Head shall determine whether or not reasonable justification exists based on documents submitted by the parties.